 Enterprise Architecture Strategy Experts should look at the industry in which they are trying to achieve success.
 The decisions should be based on:

-To conclude, I can say that all the above-mentioned strategies are better than another in many ways, but you have to choose which one is better for your organization.
+To conclude, I can say that all the above-mentioned strategies are better than others in many ways, but you have to choose which one is better for your organization.